Selby Ventures

 Series B in 2006

-SugarSync, Inc. is a cloud-based platform that facilitates the backup, access, synchronization, and sharing of documents, photos, music, and videos across various devices, including computers and mobile devices.
-Founded in 2004 and headquartered in San Mateo, California, SugarSync caters to busy professionals and digitally-connected consumers by offering a robust service that includes data synchronization, file sharing, and online backup solutions.
-The platform is designed to provide users with seamless access to their files from desktops, laptops, and mobile applications compatible with iOS, Android, and other operating systems.
-Additionally, SugarSync emphasizes security and protection for user data.
-As of 2015, SugarSync operates as a subsidiary of j2 Global, Inc.
+SugarSync, Inc. is a cloud-based platform that offers solutions for backing up, accessing, syncing, and sharing files, including documents, photos, music, and videos, across various devices such as computers and mobile phones.
+Founded in 2004 and headquartered in San Mateo, California, SugarSync caters primarily to busy professionals and digitally-connected consumers, providing them with a secure and efficient way to manage their digital content.
+The company also develops mobile applications compatible with a range of devices, enhancing user access and convenience.
+In 2015, SugarSync became a subsidiary of j2 Global, Inc.

 Attributor